-- ► The vehicle must be on level, firm ground, secure from slipping. - ▶ Go into first gear.
-In the case of automatic transmission, change gear to "P" position. - ▶ Before jacking up the vehicle firmly apply the handbrake. - ▶ Prevent the vehicle from rolling away by blocking the opposite wheel with the wheel chocks. - ▶ Under no circumstances jack the vehicle with the fitted supports. - ▶ If a trailer is connected: Detach the trailer before lifting the vehicle. - ▶ Position the vehicle jack underneath the axle, not under any circumstances on the bodywork. - Never overload the vehicle jack.
-The maximum permissible load is specified on the vehicle jack's identification plate.
+- ► The vehicle must be on level, firm ground, secure from slipping. - ► Go into first gear.
+In the case of automatic transmission, change gear to "P" position. - ▶ Before jacking up the vehicle firmly apply the handbrake. - ▶ Prevent the vehicle from rolling away by blocking the opposite wheel with the wheel chocks. - ► Under no circumstances jack the vehicle with the fitted supports. - ▶ If a trailer is connected: Detach the trailer before lifting the vehicle. - ▶ Position the vehicle jack only at the mounting points intended for this purpose.
+See instruction manual of the base vehicle or the information in this manual in case the information in this manual differ from the instruction manual of the base vehicle.